 - 9.1 The DBCP is self-sustaining, by contributions of equipment, services (such as communications, deployment, archiving, and scientific or technical advice), and coordination.
 The contributions include monetary contributions to secure employment and activities of the Technical Coordinator, through IOC and WMO. - 9.2 Monetary contributions on a voluntary basis are made by Panel members to the DBCP Trust Fund at WMO and/or IOC, as appropriate.
 The Terms of Reference of the DBCP Trust Fund at WMO are given in Appendix VI.
 The Trust Fund at IOC follows the Financial Regulations of the IOC Special Account that are reproduced in Appendix VII (Decisions in 157th Executive Board of UNESCO).
-The IOC Regulations follow the General rules and regulations of UNESCO on Trust Funds, which correspond to those of WMO, in principle. - 9.3 The Panel can establish budget lines to implement the DBCP activities, based on its agreed Workplan.
-The current DBCP budget line items are provided in Appendix VIII. - 9.4 Through the present arrangement, the Technical Coordinator is recruited by WMO, and the employment, activities and logistical support of the Technical Coordinator depend on the dedicated Trust Funds in IOC and in WMO. - 9.5 Timely contributions from Panel members are critical to secure the TC employment contract, considering the yearly cycle of the administration within WMO and IOC.
-Panel members are encouraged to ensure that their contributions are made in good time. - 9.6 The arrangements for logistical support of the DBCP Technical Coordinator and JCOMMOPS will be organized according to JCOMM Recommendation on JCOMMOPS Management, existing agreements with host and donors, and agreement between the WMO and IOC Secretariats. - 9.7 The WMO and IOC Secretariats provide finalized financial statements of account on an annual basis to the Panel in early Year+1 as soon as the organizations' fiscal year accounting is finalized.
-The Panel also reviews its financial situation at regular Panel sessions, with interim statements of the budget provided by the WMO and IOC Secretariats. - 9.8 The WMO and IOC Secretariats shall facilitate the transfer of sufficient funds from the JCOMM OPA related funds at the WMO or IOC to the other Organization funds as necessary. - 9.9 The Panel may appoint a Panel Member as finance advisor to act on its behalf of and to work with the WMO-IOC Joint Secretariat to produce a consistent, comprehensive and comprehensible set of annualized accounting reports to be presented to the Panel and its Executive Board at their regular meetings. - 9.10 The joint Secretariats and the DBCP financial advisor will work together to prepare and distribute the final statement of the DBCP/SOT Trust Fund for the previous year to the Panel members as soon as the IOC and WMO Final Statement of Accounts for that year are finalized.
-On the basis of the IOC and WMO Final Statements and the advice of the DBCP Executive Board, the financial advisor will also prepare a revised budget estimate for the following 2 years.
-The IOC and WMO Final Statements and the final statement for the DBCP/SOT Trust Fund are then included in the DBCP Annual report.
+The IOC Regulations follow the General rules and regulations of UNESCO on Trust Funds, which correspond to those of WMO, in principle. - 9.3 The Panel can establish budget lines to implement the DBCP activities, based on its agreed Workplan. - 9.4 Through the present arrangement, the Technical Coordinator is recruited by WMO, and the employment, activities and logistical support of the Technical Coordinator depend on the dedicated Trust Funds in IOC and in WMO. - 9.5 Timely contributions from Panel members are critical to secure the TC employment contract, considering the yearly cycle of the administration within WMO and IOC.
+Panel members are encouraged to ensure that their contributions are made in good time. - 9.6 The arrangements for logistical support of the DBCP Technical Coordinator and

+- OceanOPS will be organized according to OCG Recommendation on OceanOPS Management, existing agreements with host and donors, and agreement between the WMO and IOC Secretariats. - 9.7 The WMO and IOC Secretariats provide finalized financial statements of account on an annual basis to the Panel in early Year+1 as soon as the organizations' fiscal year accounting is finalized.
+The Panel also reviews its financial situation at regular Panel sessions, with interim statements of the budget provided by the WMO and IOC Secretariats. - 9.8 WMO-IOC Joint Secretariat to produce a consistent, comprehensive and comprehensible financial reports to be presented to the Panel and its Executive Board at their regular meetings. - 9.9 The joint Secretariats will work together to prepare and distribute the final statement of the DBCP Trust Fund for the previous year to the Panel members as soon as the IOC and WMO Final Statement of Accounts for that year are finalized.
+Based on the IOC and WMO Final Statements the DBCP Executive Board will prepare a revised budget estimate for the following year.
+The IOC and WMO Final Statements and the final statement for the DBCP Trust Fund are then included in the DBCP Annual report. - 9.10 Joint Secretariat will provide Interim Statements of Accounts over the period 1 January 31 July to be presented to the DBCP members at the following DBCP Session.